KarmicDD/MVP-01/Backend/docs/API.doc.md

   "recipientEmail": "user@example.com",
   "recipientName": "John Doe",
   "userType": "startup",
-  "customMessage": "Welcome to our platform!
+  "customMessage": "Welcome to KarmicDD!
 We're excited to have you on board.", "includeTutorial": true
 }
 ```